ambarprajapati/Submission/README.md

 ### Assessment 3:
 > **Completed**:
 * **Done**: Use Material-UI (current version) for user interface components.
 * **Done**: Use API to manage tasks.
-Implemented API exactly as per the documentation. <br>Note : API code to create, fetch, update, complete, and delete tasks works well.
-Its written using `superagent` in `/src/actions/index.js` and is unit tested.
+Implemented API exactly as per the documentation. <br>Note : API code to create, fetch, update, complete, and delete tasks using `superagent` in `/src/actions/index.js` works well and is unit tested.
 * **Done**: Use `redux`, `isomorphic-fetch` <br>Note : implemented `superagent` instead of `isomorphic-fetch`.

 > **To-do**: